 Celebrating Diwali, the Festival of Lights

-In Sri Lanka, festivals and celebrations are at the heart of people’s lives.
-One of the most-celebrated festivals is Diwali, a five-day festival that represents the start of the Hindu New Year.
+In India, festivals and celebrations are at the heart of people’s lives.
+The most-celebrated Indian festival is Diwali, a five-day festival that represents the start of the Hindu New Year.
 It is celebrated on the 15th day of Kartika (October/November) in the Hindu calendar.
 It is also known as the Festival of Lights.
 Fireworks, small clay lamps and candles are lit during the celebration.
 These lights are said to represent the victory of good over evil and brightness over darkness.
 It’s a festival of joy, splendor, happiness and prosperity.

 In the Bay Area, Cupertino is the place to be to celebrate Diwali.
 The Cupertino Chamber of Commerce and Asian American Business Council hosts the yearly event as Diwali marks the beginning of the new business year in India.
 Visitors will find a colorful and festive atmosphere with sari-festooned trees, lanterns and many activities for children and adults alike.
 There are performances throughout the event.
 The lively festivities include Indian food, craft booths, music and dance, and a traditional rangoli display.
 Music includes everything from classical Kathak, one of the eight forms of Indian classical dance, to popular Bollywood dances.

 Join in a Diwali celebration!
 It’s a wonderful way to celebrate intercultural understanding and the start of the new year through music, food, dance and light.